mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The MLS protocol provides per-sender chains of AEAD keys that are generated from Group Secrets.
 These keys are used to protect MLS Plaintext messages which can be Group Operation or Application messages.
-The Group Operation messages offer an additional protection as the secret exchanged within the TreeKEM group key agreement are public-key encrypted to subgroups with HPKE.
+The Group Operation messages offer an additional protection as the secrets exchanged within them are public-key encrypted to subgroups with HPKE.

 ### Compromise of AEAD key material